nirkov/AWS-PDF-Document-Conversion/README.md

 1.If the message is that of a new task it:
   - Downloads the input file from S3.
   - Creates an SQS message for each URL in the input file together with the operation that should be performed on it.
-  - Checks the SQS message count and starts Worker processes (nodes) accordingly.
+  - Checks the SQS message count and starts slave processes (nodes) accordingly.
-    - The manager should create a worker for every n messages, if there are no running workers.
+    - The manager should create a slave for every n messages, if there are no running slaves.
-    - If there are k active workers, and the new job requires m workers, then the manager should create m-k new workers, if possible.
+    - If there are k active slaves, and the new job requires m slaves, then the manager should create m-k new slaves, if possible.
     - Note that while the manager creates a node for every n messages, it does not delegate messages to specific nodes.
-All of the             worker nodes take their messages from the same SQS queue; so it might be the case that with 2n messages, hence two worker nodes,         one node processed n+(n/2) messages, while the other processed only n/2.
+All of the             slave nodes take their messages from the same SQS queue; so it might be the case that with 2n messages, hence two slave nodes,         one node processed n+(n/2) messages, while the other processed only n/2.

 2.If the message is a termination message, then the manager:
   - Does not accept any more input files from local applications.
-  - Waits for all the workers to finish their job, and then terminates them.
+  - Waits for all the slaves to finish their job, and then terminates them.
   - Creates response messages for the jobs, if needed.
   - Terminates.